7 Simple Steps to Create a Successful eCommerce Mobile App

 Amazon has pretty much become the template for anything you wish to do in the eCommerce industry.
 And things don’t change a bit when it comes to eCommerce mobile app development.
-It not only has one of the best eCommerce mobile apps but one of the best mobile apps in general.
+It not only has one of the best eCommerce apps but one of the best mobile apps in general.
 It is the well-thought design and development of this app that took their already thriving business to new heights of success.

 But not all retail and eCommerce brands are this successful with their mobile apps.
 What made it work for Amazon, Starbucks, Walmart, IKEA, etc. is the due diligence they put in during the eCommerce app development stages.
 Amazon made it easier for shoppers to quickly go through their mammoth of a catalog with the mobile app.
 Starbucks made it more convenient for its customers to order coffee on the go.
 Walmart’s mobile app helped shoppers easily locate what they need in their massive stores.
 IKEA allowed its customers to virtually place the furniture anywhere and see how it blends with its surroundings.
 And then personalization was a standard feature on all of them anyway.

-There is quite a lot of difference between just building an eCommerce mobile app and creating a successful mobile app for your eCommerce or retail business.
+There is quite a lot of difference between just building a mobile app and creating a successful mobile app for your eCommerce or retail business.
 This blog will tell you all about how to build an eCommerce.
 It will answer questions such as “how much does an eCommerce app cost” and “what are some of the best practices for eCommerce app design”.
-I have put together all the steps necessary to create a successful eCommerce mobile app.
+I have put together all the steps necessary to build a successful eCommerce mobile app.
 So, let’s dive right into it.

 Identify your domain

-A rich market research will lay down a strong foundation for your eCommerce mobile app.
+A rich market research will lay down a strong foundation for your app.
 It all starts with a bit of self-introspection.
 You need to identify if your app is going to be as comprehensive as the ones of Amazon and Alibaba or if it is going to cater to a specific niche such as Sephora and Nike.
 It is of utmost importance that you clearly identify the domain you will be operating in.
 All the strategies, features, and analytics are going to depend on the playing field you choose at this stage.
 It is only after mapping the right product(s) category that you should proceed to the next step.

 Look beyond demand and supply

 You can’t expect anything but stiff competition from the eCommerce industry.
-It is highly likely that whatever you are planning to sell on your eCommerce mobile app is already available on other apps.
+It is highly likely that whatever you are planning to sell is already available on other apps.
 This is why you need to decide upon the USPs of your app or service.
 It could either be fulfilling a need that others haven’t been able to attend to (more on this in Step 2) or an advanced tech, such as AR, that you plan on introducing within the app or probably something even better.
 The gist is that you need to identify your North star from the beginning and stick to it.

 Focus on the right demographic